robert-annies/toast/README.md

   * declaration of web resources based on ActiveRecord models
   * generic controller handles all actions
   * automated routing
   * exposing data values with JSON maps
   * exposing associations by links (URLs)

 Toast works with

-  * Ruby on Rails >= 3.1.0 (currently tested up to 3.2.6)
+  * Ruby on Rails >= 3.1.0 (currently tested up to 3.2.8)
   * Ruby 1.8.7 and 1.9.3

+See the [User Manual](https://github.com/robokopp/toast/wiki/User-Manual) for a detailed description.

 WARNING
 =======